evennia/evennia/docs/sphinx/source/wiki/GettingStarted.rst

 ::

      apt-get install python python-django python-twisted mercurial python-django-south

+(Gentoo note: Gentoo (and maybe other distros?) seems to distribute Twisted in multiple packages.
+Beyond the main twisted package you will also need to get at least twisted-conch and twisted-web too).\ **

 Few distros actually keep the latest updated security updates (notably django and twisted) in their repos though.
 So it might be worth to use